Universality for outliers in weakly confined Coulomb-type systems: Outliers for random polynomials

 \subsection{Structure of the proof}

-From here, the structure of the proof is very similar to the one of Theorem \ref{thm:NonSimplyConnected}.
-We start by s\underline{}howing an inequality relating the covariance kernels and the Szeg\H{o} kernel on the diagonal, similar to Lemma \ref{lem:monotone}.
-From this key inequality, we can mimic Lemmas \ref{lem: normal families} and \ref{lem:Herimitan} to reduce the local uniform convergence to the pointwise convergence of the kernels on the diagonal of $\Omega \times \Omega$.
-To obtain the pointwise convergence of the kernels, we construct, for fixed $k_0>0$, an orthonormal set $(R_{k,\n})_{k \leq k_0}$ of $H_\n (\Omega, e^{-2\n U^{\nu}} \diff\nu)$ such that, for any $k \leq k_0$ and any fixed $z \in \Omega$,
+The proof is very similar to the proof of Theorem~\ref{thm:NonSimplyConnected}.
+We start by proving that $\kerPol(z,z)$ is bounded from above by the Szeg\H{o} kernel, in a similar spirit to Lemma~\ref{lem:monotone}.
+From this inequality, we can mimic Lemmas~\ref{lem: normal families} and \ref{lem:Herimitan} to reduce the local uniform convergence to the pointwise convergence of the kernels on the diagonal of $\Omega \times \Omega$.
+To obtain the pointwise convergence of the kernels, we construct, for fixed $k_0\in\N$, an orthonormal set $(R_{k,\n})_{k \leq k_0}$ in $H_\n (\Omega, e^{-2\n U^{\nu}} \nu)$ such that, for any $k \leq k_0$ and any fixed $z \in \Omega$,

-Remembering that we can express the covariance kernels by using any orthonormal basis of $H_\n (\Omega, e^{-2nU^{\nu}} \rho \diff \sigma)$, we obtain a lower bound which matches the already known upper bound.
+Recall that we can express the covariance kernel $\kerPol$ by using any orthonormal basis of $H_\n (\Omega, e^{-2\n U^{\nu}} \densityCurve \diff \sigma)$.
+In particular we may chose a basis which extends the orthonormal set $(R_{k,\n})_{ k \leq k_0}$.
+Bounding from below by the sum of the first $k_0$ terms and applying \eqref{convergencebasispolynomials}, we obtain a lower bound depending on $k_0$.
+Choosing $k_0$ large enough, this lower bound comes arbitrarily close to the already established upper bound.